Giving Themselves the Greenlight: Inside the AI Film Festival

 Current marks Chen's first AI film, and the experience was revelatory.
 "The whole process was ridiculously fun," Chen explains.
 "That feeling of shouting 'Cut!' at a computer screen is kind of amazing."

 Given unlimited creative possibilities, Chen chose restraint.
-The robots themselves blend vintage aesthetics with modern touches, creating a visual language that feels both nostalgic and forward-looking.
-Instead of explosions and spectacle, he focused on two robots talking; revealing who they were, what they've seen, what they're hiding through fragments of conversation.
+I found the robots' blend of vintage aesthetics with modern touches created a visual language that feels both nostalgic and forward-looking.
+Instead of explosions and spectacle, he focused on two robots talking, revealing who they were, what they've seen, what they're hiding through fragments of conversation.
 It's intimate storytelling that proves even in AI filmmaking, emotional truth matters more than technical flex.

 The One Man Show